lse-my470/lectures/README.md

 ## Assessment

+Four problem sets (60%) and an in-class quiz (40%).

-Take home exam (50%) and in-term assessment (50%).
-Students will be expected to produce six weekly problem sets in AT.
+Students will be expected to produce five problem sets in the AT, due at the beginning of weeks 3, 4, 5, 7, and 8.
 The first problem set is formative.
-The remaining five problem sets will be marked, and will provide 50% of the mark.
+The remaining four problem sets will be marked, and will provide 60% of the mark.
+The problem sets will be distributed by Monday evening and due at 12:00 noon the following Monday.

-The formative and first four summative problem sets will be distributed by Monday evening and due at 12:00 noon the following Monday.
-The last problem set will be completed in class.
+The quiz will be distributed and completed in class in week 10.

-The take home exam will be distributed on Monday, December 9, 2024 and due at 12:00 noon on Monday, January 20, 2025.

-Doctoral students registered for MY570 will be required to complete a substantive project of their own choice in place of the take home exam.
+Doctoral students registered for MY570 have the option to complete a substantive project of their own choice in place of the take home exam.
 You will be required to develop Python software that addresses a sufficiently complex computational social science task.
 Examples of possible projects include a software package that collects and analyses online data, an experimental game, or an agent-based model.
 The project should be approved by the instructors, so please get in touch with us well in advance.

 Please note that the deadlines are final.
 Late submissions for the weekly problem sets will automatically receive score 0, except in the case of an extension requested in advance for valid documented legal or medical reasons.
-Late submissions for the final take home exam will be penalized according to LSE's standard assessment rules.
 More information can be found [here](https://info.lse.ac.uk/current-students/services/assessment-and-results/exceptional-circumstances/extension-policy).

 ## Assessment Criteria
 Your code will be evaluated both on whether it completes the task and on the extent to which it is written using the concepts, paradigms, and best practices covered in the course, most notably, legibility, modularity, and optimization.